oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

         - Execution Point: **Augment System Prompt**

-    - Under Setting:
+    - Under Settings:

         - Data Description: **Retrieve the event details for a given event.
 Provide the data as a paragraph.**

-        - Type > SQL Query
+        - Type: SQL Query

         - SQL Query: Copy and paste the following SQL into the code editor.